 Lancashire and South Cumbria.
 APP’s Peer Support Facilitator here is Jocelyn Ellams.
 She works with Lancashire and South Cumbria Trust providing face to face peer support and information to mums and their families at Ribblemere MBU in Chorley and in the community.
 She supports women who have a history of PP or other manic/psychotic illnesses such as bipolar.
 You can read more about the project and find out how to get involved as a volunteer here >

-Morpeth and the Black Country/West Birmingham.
-We are currently looking for more volunteers to help support women and families, and/or women to share their stories with us, in the Morpeth region as well as in West Birmingham and the Black Country.
-If you are a woman with experience, or a partner, and live in these regions, we’d love to hear from you – whether you had PP many years ago, or more recently.
+The The Black Country/West Birmingham.
+We are currently looking for more volunteers to help support women and families, and/or women to share their stories with us, in West Birmingham and the Black Country.
+If you are a woman with experience, or a partner, and live in these areas, we’d love to hear from you – whether you had PP many years ago, or more recently.
 Please get in touch.

 APP’s South Wales ActionOnPP project was set up to improve the mental health of women facing disadvantage in the area through access to peer support.
 Our South Wales Coordinator, Ines Beare, and team of volunteers have been supported by the Aneurin Bevan Health Board.
 The project was funded by Mind and Agenda through the Women Side by Side programme until June 2020.
 Our Wales team’s work includes campaigning in the region for better awareness and services, building service user engagement with the MBU and training health professionals.
 There is a lived experience café group for South Wales: firstname.lastname@example.org and in 2020 we added a café group for North Wales: email@example.com.